SJTU-SAI-GeekCenter/IntelliSearch/README.md

 > [!IMPORTANT]
 > The boundaries of searching capabilities are the boundaries of agents.

-IntelliSearch is an intelligent search aggregation platform based on the MCP (Model Context Protocol) protocol, designed to enhance the search boundary capabilities of agents, enabling models to handle more complex search tasks.
+IntelliSearch is an intelligent search aggregation platform based on the MCP (Model Context Protocol) protocol, designed to enhance the search boundary capabilities of agents, enabling models to serve more complex search tasks.
 IntelliSearch integrates multiple high-quality MCP search tools, including:

 - Classic and powerful web search tools (`Google Search`, `ZHIPU_search`, `web_parse`)
 - Geographic information search (Amap MCP Server)